tlai18/tlai18/README.md

 I’m a **Computer Science student at Tufts University**, graduating in May 2025 with a strong academic foundation and hands-on experience in software engineering.
 I specialize in full-stack development and have a passion for creating innovative, user-friendly applications that solve real-world problems.

-**Fun Fact:** I’ve worked on projects ranging from meal swipe optimization platforms to music recommendation apps powered by facial emotion recognition!
+**Fun Fact:** I’ve worked on projects ranging ... to music recommendation apps powered by facial emotion recognition!

 ---